Breast cancer is caused by the uncontrolled growth of cells in your breast tissue. It's the most common cancer in women in the UK.

 For more information about diagnosing breast cancer, see our related topics.

-Non-surgical treatments may be used before surgery to help shrink the tumour or after surgery.
-These treatments may also be used to treat cancer that has spread or come back.
+Your doctor may recommend you have non-surgical treatments before surgery to help shrink your tumour, or after surgery.
+You may also be offered these treatments if you have cancer that has spread or come back.
 Non-surgical treatments available for breast cancer are listed below.

 You can help to reduce your risk of breast cancer by living a healthy lifestyle.
 This means eating a healthy, balanced diet, maintaining a healthy weight and if you drink alcohol, only drinking in moderation.